 Many students that begin their writing journey through school don’t know how to use punctuation in different types of sentences.
 EssayPro has created a handy guide to help identify various types of sentences and insert punctuation in academic papers properly.
 We know how tough it can be trying to improve writing abilities.
 This article can help add some extra depth to an assignment.

-If you need quality assistance with your writing, ask our professional service for help with any type of subject, and you will get the solution ASAP!
+If you need quality assistance with your writing, ask our professional essay writing service for help with any type of subject, and you will get the solution ASAP!

 - Four Types of Sentences